On the theory of topological computation in the lowest Landau level of QHE: Birth of Hall-Qubit from Berry phase

 where $m$=odd for making the state ${\Psi_\nu (z)}^m$ antisymmetric and $n$=integer, specifying Lanadu level in QHE.
 The state $\Phi_1(z)$ is the QHE state at the lowest landau level $n=1$ and filling factor $\nu=1$.
 States of the above form are grouped into a family depending on the values of $m$.
 Any FQHE state can be expressed in terms of the IQHE ground state.

-We have identified [9] recently this ground state $\Phi_1(z)$ as the Hall qubit, the basic building block for constructing any other IQHE/FQHE state formed when two nearest neighbor bonds are allowed to resonate among themselves.
+Recently we have identified [9] this ground state $\Phi_1(z)$ as the Hall qubit, the basic building block for constructing any other IQHE/FQHE state formed when two nearest neighbor bonds are allowed to resonate among themselves.
+It is an extremely entangled state visualized by the formation of singlet state between a pair of $(i,j)^{th}$ spinors.